nuejs/nue/packages/nuejs.org/docs/index.md

 - - -

 ## Target audience
-Nue is a great fit for the following people:
+Nue is a great fit for the following group of people:

 1. **UX developers**: who prefer to jump to CSS directly from **Figma** or **Sketch** without a [frustrating and time-consuming](//medium.com/design-warp/5-most-common-designer-developer-handoff-mishaps-ba96012be8a7) designer-developer handoff process in the way.

-2. **Beginner web developers**: who want to skip the redundant layers in the [frontend stack](//roadmap.sh/frontend) and start building websites quickly with modern HTML, CSS, and JavaScript.
+2. **Beginner web developers**: who want to skip the redundant layers in the [frontend stack](//roadmap.sh/frontend) and start building websites quickly with modern HTML, CSS and JavaScript.

-3. **Experienced JS developers**: frustrated with the absurd amount of layers in the [React stack](//roadmap.sh/react) and desire better ways to develop websites.
+3. **Experienced JS developers**: frustrated with the absurd amount of layers in the [React stack](//roadmap.sh/react), who desire better ways to develop websites.

 4. **Designers**: planning to learn web development, but find the JavaScript ecosystem too scary